Tomasitou35/RSA_Simulator/README.md

 Created by Tomasitou35
 [GitHub Profile](https://github.com/Tomasitou35)
-Music composser and producer by passion, programmer by training.
+Music composer and producer by passion, programmer by training.